 Don't do that!

-You might miss your flight or something could go wrong and you'll need extra time between your legs.
-Leave yourself a buffer for the unexpected and put some space between the times of your connecting flights.
+You might miss your flight or something could go wrong trying to board a connecting flight.
+Leave yourself a buffer so you have some breathing room for the unexpected and put some space between the times of your connecting flights.

 There are also booking policies you can take advantage of that allow you alternative routing options if there is a problem with one airline (or several) on your route.